lacuna/bifurcan/README.md

 __This library is still alpha quality, use with caution__

-This library provides high-quality Java implementations of mutable and immutable data structures exposing a common API, and sharing these design principles:
+This library provides high-quality Java implementations of mutable and immutable data structures, each sharing a common API and these design principles:

 * efficient random access
 * efficient splitting and merging of collections